MicrosoftDocs/iis-docs/iis/extensions/iis-compression/using-iis-compression.md

 ## Testing IIS Compression

-Testing **IIS Compression** is as simple as opening a browser, requesting certain contents from the IIS server, and checking the requests and responses through the developer tools of the browser.
+Testing **IIS Compression** can be accomplished by:
+* Opening a browser and requesting certain contents from the IIS server.
+* Checking the requests and responses through the developer tools of the browser.

 [![](using-iis-compression/samples/test_compression.jpg)](using-iis-compression/samples/test_compression.jpg)

-> [!NOTE]
-> To test **IIS Compression** for static content compression:
+To test **IIS Compression** for static content compression:
-> - Ensure the MIME type of the requested resource is enabled in the `<staticTypes>` collection in the `<httpCompression>` element.
+ - Ensure the MIME type of the requested resource is enabled in the `<staticTypes>` collection in the `<httpCompression>` element.
-> - Ensure the requested resource size is larger than `minFileSizeForComp` specified in `<httpCompression>` element.
+ - Ensure the requested resource size is larger than `minFileSizeForComp` specified in `<httpCompression>` element.
-> - Ensure the "hit frequency" threshold is reached for the requested URL.
+ - Ensure the "hit frequency" threshold is reached for the requested URL.
 The threshold is specified by the `frequentHitThreshold` and `frequentHitTimePeriod` attributes in the `<serverRuntime>` element.
 Alternatively,  set the value of the `staticCompressionIgnoreHitFrequency` attribute in the `<httpCompression>` element as `true` to disable the "hit frequency" check just for testing purpose.

-> [!NOTE]
-> To test **IIS Compression** for dynamic content compression:
+To test **IIS Compression** for dynamic content compression:
-> - Ensure the MIME type of the requested resource is enabled in the `<dynamicTypes>` collection in the `<httpCompression>` element.
+ - Ensure the MIME type of the requested resource is enabled in the `<dynamicTypes>` collection in the `<httpCompression>` element.